Hazar, Turkmenistan

-Hazar (until 1999 known as Çeleken, also written Cheleken; Челекен; Persian: Chaharken چهارکن) is a seaport town located on the Cheleken Peninsula of the Caspian Sea.
-It is directly subordinate to the city of Balkanabat in Balkan Province of western Turkmenistan.
-In November 2022, it was downgraded from city-with-district-status to a town, and alongside Gumdag, it became subordinate to City of Balkanabat.
+Hazar, known as Çeleken until 1999 (Челекен) is a seaport town in Turkmenistan located on the Cheleken Peninsula of the Caspian Sea.
+In November 2022, it was downgraded from city-with-district-status to a town and, along with Gumdag, became subordinate to the city of Balkanabat.
+As of 2022, its population reached 14,671 people.

 Etymology

-Hazar (also Khazar, a backformation of Хазар) was the name of a Turkic people, the Khazars (viz.), who lived on the shores of the Caspian Sea and lent their tribal name to the body of water in several Turkic languages, including Turkmen.
+Hazar (also Khazar, a backformation of Хазар) was the name of a Turkic people, the Khazars, who lived on the shores of the Caspian Sea and lent their tribal name to the body of water in several Turkic languages, including Turkmen.
 The current name of the city thus comes from the Turkmen name of the Caspian Sea.
 The former name, Çeleken (Cheleken), is the name of the former island, now peninsula, on which the city is located.
 The word comes from Persian chahar kan چهارکن, meaning "four wells" or "four riches", referring to the wealth of petroleum found on the peninsula.